Updated March 23, 2023

 - Powershell cmdlet: Get-Help “Cmdlet name”

-Output: Both displays the syntax and helpful information related to the command/cmdlet mentioned.
+Output: Both display the syntax and helpful information related to the command/cmdlet mentioned.

 5. Stop a process